Alpine: Concerning high mountains, originally, concerning the Alps.

 Unzip (Zipper Fall, Zip Out): A fall where one piece of protection after another is pulled out by the force of the fall.
 Often refers to the failure of intermediate protection in rock climbing but also a threat for fixed lines and for running belays in alpine climbing.

-Webbing: Flat nylon tape or tubing used for slings.
+Webbing: Flat nylon tape or tubing used for slings and harnesses.

 Yosemite/Tahquitz Decimal System: An evolving system to define route difficulty numerically with fine definitions within Class 5.
 The system bears the names of where it developed in the 1950s.

-Z-pulley: A construction of climbing rope and other components to leverage the power of a few of people so they can pull out a climber who collapsed a snow bridge and fell into a crevasse.
+Z-pulley: A construction of climbing rope and other components to leverage the power of a few people so they can pull out a climber who collapsed a snow bridge and fell into a crevasse.
 A z-pulley plus a u-pulley give the rescuers twice the leverage of a z-pulley alone.
-More in the climbing manual.